mxc-foundation/developer-documentation/docs/tutorials/supernode/intro.md

 ---

 # Introducing Supernodes
-The Supernode is a server that all Gateways (M2 Pro Miners) are connected to.
+The Supernode simply is a server that all Gateways (M2 Pro Miners) are connected to.

 ![](../../../static/img/supernode/image.png)

-there are multiple Supernodes that servers for different regions.
+there are multiple Supernodes providing services for different regions.

 * EnLink: Korea
 * XY Pool: China